clivetong/Talks/HigherKindedGenericsInCSharp/README.md

 ### Quick disclaimer

 Haskell is a great language, but I think they overplay the "implements mathematical theories".
-To me, Haskell has based it's libraries in some of the types of category theory, but more as a pattern for its abstract datatypes.
+To me, Haskell has based its libraries on some of the types of category theory, but more as a pattern for its abstract datatypes.

 [The romance of Haskell and Category Theory](https://www.reddit.com/r/haskell/comments/qqs2ur/the_romance_of_haskell_and_category_theory/)